vikumsw/vikumsw.github.io/blog/the_3Ds_of_machine_learning_systems_design_note/index.md

 comments: true
 ---

-This is my take on "The 3D's process" which is based on this wonderful [article](http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5) by [Professor Neil Lawrence].
+This is my take on "The 3D's process" which is based on this wonderful [article](http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5) by Professor Neil Lawrence.
 I have changed the structure and compiled in a way I prefer.
 Everything you find here is explained clearly on the [original article](http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5) and I highly recommend reading it.

 # The 3Ds of Machine Learning Systems Design
 Purpose of the article is describing the challenges of deploying our innovation and consider what the solutions may be.